peidevs/Event_Resources/MeetUps.md

 ###### Topics

-* Volunteers will give a 5 to 10 minute talk on a tecology / project that brings them joy.
+* Volunteers will give a 5 to 10 minute talk on a technology / project that brings them joy.
 Or whatever.

 ###### Announcements

-* In September We'll have a representative from the province talk to us about the recently launched PEI Open Data Portal.
+* In September, we'll have a representative from the province talk to us about the recently launched PEI Open Data Portal.
 * Summer Social in July was a success.
 Thanks to all attendees.
 * Canada Learning Code has an event on September 22: National Learn to Code Day
     * Intro to Browser Extensions with JavaScript